eclipsesource/tabris-js/doc/custom-widgets-ios.md

 `+ (NSString *)remoteObjectType` must return the unique identifier of the widget.
 Using reverse domain name notation is advised (e.g. `@“com.mydomain.MyWidget”`).
 It must return the same value as type declared in JavaScript (e.g. `_type: “com.mydomain.MyWidget”`).
 This method does not require a `super` call.

 `+ (NSMutableSet *)remoteObjectProperties` contains all of the widget’s properties that can be accessed by JavaScript.
 You have to call `super` of this method first.
 Afterward add the names of properties defined by your widget to this set, to expose those to JavaScript.

+### Optional methods

+`+ (void)setup;` is a static method and is executed just after the class is added to widget registry of Tabris.js.
+This method can be used to execute tasks which have to be ran before the class is instantiated.

 ### Defining UI